vaadin/skeleton-starter-flow-spring/README.md

 ## Notes

-If you run application from command line, remember to prepend a `mvn` to a command.
+If you run application from a command line, remember to prepend a `mvn` to the command.